rome/tools/website/docs/introduction/commands.md

 ?
 Project name:
 ```

-After this you have again a choice whether you want to enable linting and formatting.
+After this you have a choice of whether you want to enable linting and formatting.

 ```bash
  Welcome to Rome!